wali88119/Multi-Language-C-Sharp/README.md

-# Multi-Language-Project-in-C#
+# Multi Language in C# window form
-Multi Language Project in C#
+We use English, Pashto and Dari Language in this Project